 Adventureproof on wheels

 The Osprey Ozone isn’t a backpack though, but a piece of luggage that you can use instead of a duffel bag or a trolley.
-Since we had to take a lot to our Nordic paradise, there were two duffel bags, two backpacks, two wheeled packs and one camera to carry.
-Adventureproof on wheels, the Osprey promise, would go beyond those words.
-Finding out how much adventure it could live up to, for I assume the Ozone designer team did not had the landscapes in mind where I dragged this pack-on-wheels along.
+Since we had to take a lot to our Nordic paradise, there were two duffel bags, two backpacks, two-wheeled packs, and one camera to carry.
+Adventure proof on wheels, the Osprey promise, would go beyond those words.
+Finding out how much adventure it could live up to, for I assume the Ozone designer team did not have the landscapes in mind where I dragged this pack-on-wheels along.
 Or maybe they had because this piece of equipment performed very well, even here.

 The highest road, the highest village, the highest church

-We decided on a highly recommended place, also nearby, which meant a short two and a half hour drive.
+We decided on a highly recommended place, also nearby, which meant a short two-and-a-half-hour drive.
 Which is near to nothing in a country where distances are measured in miles and the supply of food and drink you bring along.
 The Storhogna Mountain Lodge & Spa.
-Located in Vemdalen, near Klövsjö, at 725 metres above sea level.
+Located in Vemdalen, near Klövsjö, at 725 meters above sea level.
 Fun fact: this you see quite often in Sweden.
 Altitude/sea level seems to be something really important and should be mentioned.
 The highest road, the highest village, the highest church, etcetera.
 More than only one qualifies, apparently, and even more amusing, all (or most) regions have their own (or more).
 I have not yet sorted out what is behind this predilection.
 Something from the past, a subconscious competition with high peaks neighbor Norway?